 Check the chain lubrication each time you refuel.
-See instructions under the heading Lubricating the bar tip sprocket.

 Aim the tip of the bar at a light coloured surface about 20 cm (8 inches) away.
 After 1 minute running at 3/4 throttle you should see a distinct line of oil on the light surface.